 The escape begins.

-Murakami weaves in several stories into his novel and changes the perspectives often.
-He uses historical documents, philosophical thoughts and throws in examples of Japanese and European literature, as Natsume Sôseki, the Genji monogatari, Tales of Moonlight shadows, Franz Kafka, Sigmund Freud and Ovid Metamorphosis or the Eichmann biography.
-It is part of the story and interpretation given by the author.
-Murakami plays with names of Kafka, Johnnie Walker, and the Kentucky Fried Chicken icon Colonel Sanders.
-This is the typical Murakami mix so many of his readers like and makes his novels unique.
+Murakami weaves in several stories into this novel and changes the perspectives permanently.
+He uses historical documents, philosophical thoughts and throws in examples of Japanese and European literature, as of Natsume Sôseki, the ‘Genji monogatari’, ‘Tales of Moonlight shadows’, Franz Kafka, Sigmund Freud and ‘Ovid Metamorphosis’ or the Eichmann biography.
+Murakami plays with the names of Kafka, Johnnie Walker, and the Kentucky Fried Chicken icon ‘Colonel Sanders’.
+So this is the typical Murakami mix, so many readers like and which makes his novels unique.

 The story is growing weird, more abstract and also confusing at times.
 Dialogues with Miss Saeki are somehow difficult to understand.
 What is the truth?

 The stories of the main characters Kafka Tamura, Nakata, Hoshino and Miss Saeki are intertwined and their personalities are going through a metamorphosis.
 But eventually who knows, was it all a dream?

 In the end many questions will be left unanswered, but one has witnessed many changes during reading this novel.
 At the last page, I wanted to turn to the beginning and wanted to read it again.